Experience the Magic of Satellite Theatre

 This heart-pounding experience, with a powerhouse eight-piece live band on stage, delivers a new production with sprawling multi-level platforms to transport you from Raven’s bedroom to the underground world of the Lost in a visual feast that pushes the boundaries of live theatre.

-Bat Out Of Hell: The Musical (TBC)
+Bat Out Of Hell: The Musical (12A)

 • The cast of the West End production will bring Jim Steinman and Meat Loaf’s iconic anthems to life, including I’d Do Anything For Love (But I Won’t Do That), Paradise By The Dashboard Light, Two Out of Three Ain’t Bad, Dead Ringer For Love, and, of course, Bat Out of Hell.
 Bat out of Hell -The Musical promises a spectacle that will leave you breathless!